dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 `Fabrikam.Billing.BusinessLogic` project's `NoWarn` list.

 Now the build produces zero warnings and she starts to add the networking component.
-After spending a few minutes online she finds a code sample from Stack Overflow that looks promising.
+After spending a few minutes online, she finds a code sample from Stack Overflow that looks promising.
 After copy & pasting that into the code editor, she immediately gets another obsoletion warning: